annacampainha/annacampainha.github.io/projects/athleticheck.md

 ## Learn more
-Please visit our project page here to learn more about our amazing project.
+Please visit our project page here to learn more about our project.
 [AthletiCheck](https://athleticheck.github.io/)